 - Emotional distance: Family members feel more like strangers than companions.

-- Poor communication: Either no one talks—or they only shout.
+- Poor communication: Either no one talks—or conversations turn into shouting or silence.

-- Life transitions: Divorce, loss, relocation, or illness impacts everyone.
+- Life transitions: Divorce, loss, relocation, or illness affects the entire family system.

 - Behavioral issues: Children or teens showing withdrawal, aggression, or anxiety.